CSIRO-enviro-informatics/shacl-form/README.md

 **sh:maxlength**
 Will set the maximum length of the input field.

+**sh:pattern**
+Will set the regex pattern of the input field.
+Note that a blank field will still be accepted unless the field is also required.

 **Other**
 *foaf:mbox*
 If a property requires a foaf:mbox predicate, the corresponding input field will have input type `email`.